 I hate you.
 I hate that you never understood that the part of you I was the most in love with was not affected in any way by your accident.
 I hate that you never understood what I was saying to you whenever I told you how much in love with you I was.

-I resent you for deciding to get what you wanted in the most brutal and permanent way possible.
+I resent you for deciding to get what you wanted most brutally and permanently possible.
 You chose to end things in a way that would never give us a chance to work things out.
 I resent you for probably knowing that we WOULD work things out—and that scared you to the point that you felt there was only one thing to do.

 And now—I miss you, Erik.
 I miss you every morning I wake up, and you’re not there.
 I miss you every time I see a snow-covered mountain and don’t see you racing down the side.
 I miss you when I meet someone else—someone who MIGHT just be the one to help me move on—and no one can come close to giving me the love you have given me.
 I miss you, Erik.
 I miss US.